labodj/lsh-core/README.md

 # LSH-Core: The Arduino Firmware Engine for Labo Smart Home

 Welcome to `lsh-core`, the core firmware engine for the **Labo Smart Home (LSH)** ecosystem.
-This framework was created by developer me and was originally designed for personal use with industrial-grade Controllino PLCs to ensure maximum reliability.
+This framework was created by me and was originally designed for personal use with industrial-grade Controllino PLCs to ensure maximum reliability.

 This document serves as the official guide for using the `lsh-core` library in your own PlatformIO projects.